NVIDIA-RTX/NVIGI-Core/docs/GpuSchedulingForAI.md

 * Hardware scheduling must be enabled in Windows 10 and 11.
 Windows 11 has hardware scheduling enabled by default.

 ## A note on performance measurement
 It is important not to use GPU begin/end event queries (such as D3D12_QUERY_TYPE_TIMESTAMP or CUDA events) to measure the cost of AI features.
 The reason is that such measurements do not take into account how much graphics work is running in parallel with the AI compute during the measured interval.
 For example, if AI is using 10% of the execution units of the GPU for 1ms, and graphics is running in parallel using the other 90%, then queries would report the AI cost as 1ms, which is not correct.
-Instead its better to add a way to toggle the AI feature (for example a command line parameter), run a benchmark twice with the feature enabled and disabled, and report the difference in total frame time.
+Instead it's better to add a way to toggle the AI feature (for example a command line parameter), run a benchmark twice with the feature enabled and disabled, and report the difference in total frame time.

 ## How to use